 - Has the non-custodial parent made child support payments recently and consistently?
 If not, a statement to that effect and/or documentation of unsuccessful attempts to obtain child support payments is required to support a request for waiver;

 - Did the divorce or separation take place so long ago that it is unreasonable to expect a contribution from the non-custodial parent?
-If the divorce or separation took place more than five years ago, and if other criteria for waiver are met (such as lack of child support payments), it is more likely that the requirement for non-custodial parent information will be waived.
+If the divorce or separation took place more than ten years ago, and if other criteria for waiver are met (such as lack of child support payments), it is more likely that the requirement for non-custodial parent information will be waived.

 - Is there a documented abuse situation or a legal order that limits the noncustodial parent's contact with the student?
 If so, copies of court documents or other legal orders are required to support a request for a waiver.